 When in this display you may select different languages for all display nomenclature, including the trip functions.
-Pressing the EVIC button while in this display selects English, Espanol, or Francais depending on availability.
+Press and Hold the EVIC button to change the language between English, Espanol, or Francais depending on availability.
 As you continue, the displayed information will be shown in the selected language.